Bank of Madras: Activities

 The Bank of Madras undertook all the normal activities that are common to a commercial bank.
 The Bank of Madras, in the absence of any central banking authority during that time, also conducted certain functions that are ordinarily a preserve of a central bank.
 It also issued banknotes in the Madras Presidency.
 These included managing the banking business of the Presidency of Madras and offices of the colonial government of India located in South India, and managing the Public Debt Office of the Government of Madras.

 Milestone

 The head office of the Bank of Madras was shifted to a new building, on South Beach Road, Madras, in 1897.
-The site was acquired for ₹ 100,000 in 1895, building was designed by Col. Samuel Jacob, and suitably modified and adapted by Henry Irwin (1841–1922), and constructed by Namperumal Chetty, a reputed builder, for ₹ 300,000.
+The site was acquired for ₹ 100,000 in 1895; the building was designed by Col. Samuel Jacob, and suitably modified and adapted by Henry Irwin (1841–1922), and constructed by Namperumal Chetty, a reputed builder, for ₹ 300,000.
 The building is an exquisite example of Victorian architecture.
 Currently, the building houses several offices of State Bank of India, including its main city office.